Remote

 Drawing Requirements

-Architectural drawings, particularly those associated with house extension designs, must clearly illustrate the original building width, the proposed extension width, boundary distances, and roof hierarchy alongside junction details.
-Accurate building regulations drawings are crucial, as any inaccuracies in scaling or ambiguity regarding the original building can lead to invalid PD claims, which can pose challenges when dealing with online architectural plans.
+Architectural drawings, particularly those related to house extension plans, must clearly depict the original building width, the proposed extension width, boundary distances, and roof hierarchy alongside junction details.
+Accurate architectural design is crucial, as any inaccuracies in scaling or ambiguity regarding the original building can lead to invalid permitted development claims, which can pose challenges when dealing with online architectural plans.

 Side Extensions (Double-Storey)